jasonhudgins/Radarr-Transmission-Fixer/README.md

 (Docker Friendly) Radarr Transmission Fixer
 ======
-**Mofified version of Cr4zyy's original script to work better in dockerized environments.
+A modified version of Cr4zyy's original script to work better in dockerized environments.
 The principle difference is that it uses curl to send RPC/API commands to transmission which removes the dependency on having the transmission-remote CLI installed.
 It also logs to STDERR instead of log file so you can view the output using docker logs.

 ## Setup